microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get-contentstream.md

 ---
-author: spgraph-docs-team
+title: Download a file
+ms.author: maniksingh
 description: "Download the contents of the primary stream (file) of a driveItem.
-Only driveItems with the file property can be downloaded."
+Only driveItems with the file property can be downloaded." ms.localizationpriority: medium ms.date: 5/3/2023 ms.prod: "sharepoint"
-title: Download a file
-ms.localizationpriority: medium
-ms.prod: "sharepoint"
 doc_type: apiPageType
 ---